Skip to main content

 Navigate to Data > Data Feeds in the sidebar to see the list of existing Data Feeds and create a new one.
 Each Data Feed must have:

-• Name: A descriptive name like “Customer Rewards API” to help you distinguish it in your list of feeds.
-We recommend these be unique, but it’s not required.
+• Name: A descriptive name like “Customer Rewards API” to help you distinguish feeds.
+Unique names are recommended but not required.

-• Method: How we should contact your API.
-Usually this is GET but POST is also supported.
+• Method: The HTTP method OneSignal uses to contact your API.
+Usually GET, but POST is also supported.

 https://acme.com/customers/user_id={{ external_id }}/rewards

-A complete Data Feed configuration might look something like this:
+A complete Data Feed configuration looks like this:

 2. Attach the Data Feed to your message template